billchen99/shadowsocks_quickinstall/README.md

+Just a super quick and dirty bashscript to standup a shadowsocks server fast on a droplet.
+It install docker, pull the ss image and runs it with some default parameters.
+Useful when trying to standup multiple VPS in different locations in case one IP gets compromised.

-1. Stand up digital ocean droplet (or whatever VPS your prefer.
+1. Stand up DigitalOcean droplet (or whatever VPS your prefer.
 I think DO is the cheapest and the most hassle-free.
 2. SSH into it.
 3. Clone this repo.
 4. chmod +x ./dsock_install.sh to add executable permission